tnichols217/notes/College/Additional Questions.md

 4. Briefly elaborate on one of your extracurricular activities, a job you hold, or responsibilities you have for your family.
 (50 words)

 > [!para]
 > I hold a tech internship position in my school as an extracurricular.
-This time is spent on developing school projects like the intranet, firewall, and other internally hosted sites, of which I get to contribute to what gets released.
+This time is spent on developing school projects like the intranet, firewall, and other internally hosted sites.
 I also service laptops, manage server instances, install hardware in classrooms, and provide general tech support.

 > [!para]
 > I hold a tech internship position my school as an extracurricular.
 I would spend my time developing school projects - such as the intranet, firewall, and internal web hosting - and contributing to what get released, as well as servicing laptops, managing server instances, installing hardware in classrooms, and general tech support.